Chronemics: Polychronic time

-A polychronic time system is a system where several things can be done at once, and wider view of time is exhibited and time is perceived in large fluid sections.
+A polychronic time system means several things can be done at once.
+In polychronic time systems, a wider view of time is exhibited, and time is perceived in large fluid sections.

-Examples of polychronic cultures are: Latin American, African, Arab, South Asian, and Native American cultures.
-These cultures' view on time can be connected to "natural rhythms, the earth, and the seasons".
-These analogies can be understood and compared because natural events can occur spontaneously and sporadically, just like polychronic time oriented people and polychronic time oriented cultures.
-A scenario would be an Inuit working in a factory in Alaska, the superiors blow a whistle to alert for break times, etc. The Inuit are not fond of that method because they determine their times by the sea tides, how long it takes place and how long it lasts.
+Per some authors, examples of polychronic cultures are Latin American, African, Arab, South Asian, Mediterranean, and Native American cultures, although others have described this categorization as exoticizing and misleading.
+Supposedly, these cultures' view on time can be connected to "natural rhythms, the earth, and the seasons".
+These analogies can be understood and compared because natural events can occur spontaneously and sporadically, like polychronic-time-oriented people and polychronic-time-oriented cultures.
+A scenario would be an Inuk working in a factory in Alaska where the superiors blow a whistle to alert for break times, etc. The Inuit are not fond of that method because they determine their times by the sea tides, how long it takes place and how long it lasts.
 In polychronic cultures, "time spent with others" is considered a "task" and of importance to one's daily regimen.

-Polychronic cultures are much less focused on the preciseness of accounting for time and more on tradition and relationships rather than on tasks.
+Cultures considered polychronic purportedly are much less focused on the preciseness of accounting for time and more on tradition and relationships rather than on tasks.
 Polychronic societies have no problem being late for an appointment if they are deeply focused on some work or in a meeting that ran past schedule, because the concept of time is fluid and can easily expand or contract as need be.
 As a result, polychronic cultures have a much less formal perception of time.
 They are not ruled by precise calendars and schedules.

 Measuring polychronicity

 Bluedorn, Allen C., Carol Felker Kaufman, and Paul M. Lane concluded that "developing an understanding of the monochronic/polychronic continuum will not only result in a better self-management but will also allow more rewarding job performances and relationships with people from different cultures and traditions."
-Researchers have examined that predicting someone's polychronicity is plays an important role on productivity and individual well-being.
+Researchers have examined that predicting someone's polychronicity plays an important role in productivity and individual well-being.
 Researchers have developed the following questionnaires to measure polychronicity: